FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 1. They click the "Sign Up" button on the homepage.
 1. On the login and registration screen, the user clicks the "Login with Facebook" button.
 1. This button takes them over to Facebook's OAuth server.
-1. They log into Facebook (if they aren't already logged in).
+1. They log in to Facebook (if they aren't already logged in).
 1. Facebook presents the user with the permission grant screen based on the permissions TWGTL needs.
 This is done using OAuth scopes, which we will cover later in this guide.
 1. Facebook redirects the browser back to TWGTL, which logs the user in.
 TWGTL also calls Facebook APIs to retrieve the user's information.
 1. The user begins using TWGTL and adds their current ToDos.